Gamecredits-Universe/code4gamecredits/app/views/home/faq.html.md

 We may also add some kind of discussion boards, unless the community thinks this is better kept externalized.

-What measures have been taken to secure the funds on Peer4commit?
+What measures have been taken to secure the funds on Code4gamecredits?
 -----------------------------------------------------------------
-The project funds are isolated in different accounts in the wallet, so if someone ever finds a way to distribute more funds than the project balance, Peercoin will not take the funds from another project and will refuse the transaction.
+The project funds are isolated in different accounts in the wallet, so if someone ever finds a way to distribute more funds than the project balance, Gamecredits will not take the funds from another project and will refuse the transaction.
 Projects with a high balance have a part of its funds moved to cold storage.
 The website runs in an isolated virtual server running only this service.
 There's an <%= link_to "audit page", audit_path %> that shows the status of all project accounts.

-When multisignatures are implemented Peer4commit will not have direct the control over the funds (see above).
+When multisignatures are implemented Code4gamecredits will not have direct the control over the funds (see above).

 Contact
 -------
-If you have any question send a message to <%= mail_to "contact@peer4commit.com" %> or [open an issue on GitHub](https://github.com/sigmike/peer4commit/issues/new).
+If you have any question send a message to <%= mail_to "contact@code4gamecredits.com" %> or [open an issue on GitHub](https://github.com/sigmike/code4gamecredits/issues/new).